Lake Waikaremoana

-The lake lies in the heart of Tuhoe country.
+The lake lies within the tribal boundaries of Ngāi Tūhoe, Ngāti Ruapani and Ngāti Kahungunu ki Te Wairoa.
 The hamlet of Aniwaniwa and the Waikaremoana Holiday Park are located on the lakeshore, along SH38 (from Wai-O-Tapu via Murupara to Wairoa), which connects the lake to the central North Island (Rotorua) and Gisborne.
 There is a Department of Conservation office at Aniwaniwa.
-Several walks start here, including a short stroll to Aniwaniwa Falls.
+Several walks start here, including a short stroll to Āniwaniwa Falls.